microsoft/frontend-bootcamp/step2-03/README.md

 3. Customizing Fabric components via the `styles` prop
 4. CSS-in-JS with `mergeStyles`

-The first three methods only work with Fabric components, but the fourth, `mergeStyles`, can be used in other projects as well.
+The first three methods only work with Fabric components, but the fourth, `mergeStyles`, can be used in other projects as well (and is typically not used within Fabric-based projects).

 ## 1. Applying Fabric themes using `<Customizer>`